Confirm-Solutions/confirmasaurus/cloud/README.md

 ## Our Docker images

+NOTE: The images that install JAX for cuda will not build inside Docker Desktop on an M1 Mac because cuda jaxlib requires x86.

 We have three docker images at the moment:

 - `smalldev` - this is a minimal docker image for developing our Python/C++/JAX/CUDA codebase.
 All our tests should pass and you should be able to 80% of development tasks.